NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 • Students in the 11th and 12th grades with an overall grade point average between 2.5-2.99 (on a 4.0 scale) must provide a signed later of recommendation from their principal or guidance counselor and provide written permission from a parent or legal guardian (CBHE 6.3) to Dr. Tim DeClue, SBU Academy Director.

-Courses for Fall 2023 semester
+Courses for the Fall 2025 semester

 • Online Tuesday-Friday

-• Taught by Dr. John Murphy
+• Taught by Dr. Endres

 • CIS 1033 Foundations of Computer Science